timjen3/ttrpg-engine/Readme.md

 ## Sequences

-Sequences are orchestrators of complexity.
-The items are resolved in the configured order.
+Sequences pull everything together.
+They contain sequence items that are resolved in the configured order when Process is called.

 #### Conditions